aqualectrix/StylishSeasonalCloset/docs/cccasok/manual.md

-# Add Clothing to a CCCASOK Group
+# Add Clothing to a CCCASOK Group Manually

 > [!IMPORTANT]
 > Always refer to the reference provided in your [CCCASOK download](https://lavenderlight.tumblr.com/post/641985485922795520/the-coordinated-closet-create-a-sim-organisation) as the final authority in which product IDs correspond to which categories.